goose-lang/goose/internal/examples/semantics/INTERFACES.md

 ### Basic Interfaces
-[X] Create tuple of methods, ie `(catHello, catBye)` [X] Return (method, typeDescriptor, value) when interface is called, value is a pointer to original value [X] Create interfaceT type in coq, defined by a list of arrowT methods, including `interfaceT []` empty interface [X] No proofs for now, including typecheck
+[X] Create tuple of methods, ie `(catHello, catBye)` [-] Return (method, typeDescriptor, value) when interface is called, value is a pointer to original value [-] Create interfaceT type in coq, defined by a list of arrowT methods, including `interfaceT []` empty interface [X] No proofs for now, including typecheck

 ### Type Switches